 Stinging Nettle seeds are tiny, light dependant germinators that can be started indoors or out.
-However, select your location carefully as Nettles are very hardy and can spread quickly with the right conditions.
+However, select your location carefully as Nettles are very hardy and can spread quickly under the right conditions.
 Stinging Nettle can be assisted with stratification, but it is not necessary.

-It recommended to find a permanent spot with rich, moist conditions a little away from (or on the periphery of) your other herbs.
+It is recommended to find a permanent spot with rich, moist conditions a little away from (or on the periphery of) your other herbs.

 Harvesting and Using

-Carefully collect spiny leaves before plant flowers in spring and early summer.
+Carefully collect spiny leaves before the plant flowers in spring and early summer.
 Do not harvest when flowering.
 Be sure to wear gloves when collecting to avoid the 'sting' delivered by tiny hairs on the leaves and stem.
-Place on well-ventilated screen to dry.
+Place on the well-ventilated screen to dry.

 Stinging Nettles are full of nutrients.
 They are best used fresh for cooking and should be harvested just before you intend to use them.
 Cooking neutralizes the plant's stinging ability.
-For making tea you can use fresh or dried leaves.
+For making tea, you can use fresh or dried leaves.

 - Back to genus Urtica